South Brooklyn Health: 1875-2000

-2000-Present
+2000-present

 In Spring 2006, Coney Island Hospital opened a new inpatient bed tower.

 By 2011, the hospital became the biggest employer in southern Brooklyn.
 Hurricane Irene resulted in the hospital's first full-scale evacuation, since the buildings are located in Flood Zone A. Coney Island Hospital was severely damaged in 2012 due to Hurricane Sandy.
 The Ida G. Israel Community Health Center was renovated and reopened in 2015.

 As a result of the Hurricane Sandy damage, in 2018, construction for an eleven-story structure began to replace the Hammett Pavilion.
 Hospital officials announced in August 2021 that the new building would be named after the late U.S. Supreme Court justice Ruth Bader Ginsburg.
 Following the opening of the new building, the hospital was to be renamed to South Brooklyn Health.
 The Ruth Bader Ginsburg Hospital building opened on May 2, 2023, cost $923 million in total, and includes a statue of Ruth Bader Ginsburg in the lobby.

 In February 2025, the Ida G. Israel Community Health Center opened in Coney Island.

 Services

 The hospital has been recognized for clinical innovations in Primary Care, Adolescent Medicine, Nuclear Medicine and Emergency Services.
-Interpreter services are available 24/7 in over 130 languages, though changing demographics has resulted in challenges for staff.

 At 371 beds, Coney Island Hospital is the major medical service provider in southern Brooklyn with over 15,000 discharges and over 255,000 outpatient visits.
 The hospital's emergency department was renovated after Hurricane Sandy and now handles nearly 90,000 annual visits.
 As part of the upcoming renovation, Coney Island Hospital is planned to downsize to 351 beds, but with single-patient rooms in the new building.

 Controversy

 The 2016 day-after-admission death of a patient who was treated as if emotionally disturbed and shackled to her bed was investigated and found to be due to mistreatment, resulting in "three of the facility’s top officials" leaving their positions and several others reduced in rank or taking early retirement.
-At the time, there had been reports the "scores of people had been hired at Coney Island Hospital without proper authorization".
+At the time, there had been reports the "scores of people had been hired at Coney Island Hospital without proper authorization" leading to a budget overrun.